Caching

 Caching LLM responses can be useful for a variety of use cases.
 For example, if you’re creating a user-facing application, then it can help to speed up responses and save money for common requests.

-As another example, if you’re building a complex multi-step LLM pipeline, caching makes it much easier to debug, without needing to continually send the same queries to the same LLMs over and over again, burning both time and money.
+Or perhaps you’re building a complex multi-step LLM pipeline, and caching makes it much easier to debug, without needing to continually send the same queries to the same LLMs repeatedly, burning both time and money.

 It can also be configured on a prompt-by-prompt basis: